cacilhas/sudoku/README.md

 - 2-key with Ctrl (`C-2`): new medium game.
 - 3-key with Ctrl (`C-3`): new hard game.
 - 4-key with Ctrl (`C-4`): new fiendish game.
+- Space (`space`): run Full House algorithm for the current group.
+- Space with Shift (`S-space`): run Full House algorithm for the entire board.
+- Space with Shift and Ctrl (`C-S-space`): run aggressive Full House algorithm.
 - Esc (`escape`): quit.

 ## Copying